toqueteos/toqueteos/README.md

 Nice to meet you!

-I [post about my technology experiments and job-related rants][blog] from time to time.
+I [post about tech (mostly) and job-related rants][blog] from time to time (at most twice a year).

 I also try to give back to the community when I have the time.
-Lately that's been the DevOps ecosystem.

-Currently I'm building a service that I've yet to announce but I'm pretty sure a lot of people might find useful, we'll see about that..
+Currently I'm building a browser space game inspired by the 2000s classics (OGame, XWars).

 [blog]: https://toqueteos.es/blog/